-The interface is made up of five components:
+The interface has five components:

 - The toolbar where the users will find buttons for most of the editing functions.